Sairina009/OSD_SOURCE_CODE/README.md

 ## Working modules on OSD

-   Able to view the stream on OSD
+   Able to view the stream on OSD.
    Able to Update all the values from OSD into database and reflect them on OSD.
-   Hotkey function with Ctrl key
+   Hotkey function with Ctrl key.

 ## Known Issues

-   Delay in streaming
+   Delay in streaming.
-   Kvm Upgrade, Dongle Upgrade not implemented Encryption is not implemented
+   Kvm Upgrade, Dongle Upgrade not implemented.
+   Encryption is not implemented.
-   Virtual Media, Port authority, Port Scan not implemented USB mass storage, card reader not implemented
+   Virtual Media, Port authority, Port Scan not implemented.
+   USB mass storage, card reader not implemented.

 ## Troubleshooting
 - Ensure that file permissions are set correctly on the PHP files and directories.